relf/pyDOE3/README.md

 Credits
 -------

-`pyDOE` was originally published by the following individuals for use with
+`pyDOE` original code was originally converted from code by the following individuals for use with Scilab:
-Scilab:

 - Copyright (C) 2012 - 2013 - Michael Baudin
 - Copyright (C) 2012 - Maria Christopoulou